 Yes.
-Store-bought and restaurant-served shellfish are safe to eat during a bloom because the shellfish are monitored by the government for safety.
+Store-bought and restaurant-served shellfish are safe to eat during a bloom because the shellfish industry is closely monitored by state agencies for shellfish safety.
 Commercially available shellfish are often not locally harvested and, if harvested locally, are tested for red tide toxins before they are sold.
 The Florida Department of Agriculture and Consumer Services closes shellfish harvest areas affected by Florida red tide.

 Is it OK to eat recreationally harvested shellfish during a red tide?

-Recreational harvesting of bivalve molluscs such as hard clams, oysters and mussels from conditionally approved or approved shellfish harvesting areas is banned during red tide closures; these organisms may not legally be harvested and, therefore, should not be eaten during any closure of a shellfish harvesting area to protect the public from neurotoxic shellfish poisoning (caused by eating red tide-contaminated seafood).
+No. Recreational harvesting of bivalve molluscs such as hard clams, oysters and mussels from conditionally approved or approved shellfish harvesting areas is banned during red tide closures; these organisms should not be harvested and eaten from any closed shellfish harvesting area to protect the public from neurotoxic shellfish poisoning (caused by eating red tide-contaminated seafood).
 To determine whether or not harvesting of shellfish is permitted in an area, visit the Florida Department of Agriculture and Consumer Services, Division of Aquaculture website.
 Edible parts of other animals commonly referred to as shellfish (crabs, shrimp and lobsters) are not affected by the red tide organism and can be eaten.
 Do not eat the tomalley (green stuff, hepatopancreas).
 During scallop season, locally harvested scallops from open scallop harvesting areas are also safe to eat as long as you eat only the muscle of the scallop and not the whole animal.